 The considerable level of oversight and supervision exercised by the central government, as well as the well-developed equalization system of transfers through the local allocation tax (LAT) system, ensures that credit issues at the RLG level are identified and addressed early.
 We also assess that there is a very high likelihood that the Japanese government would step in to provide immediate assistance.
-Yokohama's rating also reflects its prudent management practices; favorable fiscal metrics which will weaken; its economy, which is weaker than the national average; and its higher leverage because of its infrastructure development responsibility.
-The coronavirus pandemic is creating overall fiscal pressures for RLGs.
+Yokohama's rating also reflects its prudent management practices; our expectations that its operating margin will recover; its economy, which is weaker than the national average; and its high debt burden because of its infrastructure development responsibility.

-Exhibit 1 Yokohama's fiscal metrics will weaken because of the impact of the coronavirus
+Exhibit 1 Yokohama's operating margin will recover from the pandemic

 Fiscal year starting from April and ending in March of the following year.
-Our estimate for fiscal 2020-21.
+Our estimate for fiscal 2021-22.
 Source: Moody's Investors Service